f-block/rekall-plugins/README.md

 # pointer_detector

-This plugin numerates all exported functions from all DLLs and searches the memory for any pointer to them (essentially a search for dynamically resolved APIs).
+This plugin numerates all exported functions from all loaded DLLs and searches the memory for any pointer to them (essentially a search for dynamically resolved APIs).
 This plugin can assist in identifying dynamically resolved APIs and especially memory regions containing DLLs loaded with techniques such as reflective DLL injection.

 ## Usage